 You can have your teeth whitened either in our office or at home.
 Talk with us so we can determine which option is better for you.

 The procedure begins with your specialist at integratedDENTAL photographing your teeth so we can monitor the treatment's progress.
-The doctor will also examine your teeth to make sure you're eligible and you should have your teeth cleaned to remove bacteria, food, and other substances that have built up on your teeth.
+The dentist will also examine your teeth to make sure you're eligible and you should have your teeth cleaned to remove bacteria, food, and other substances that have built up on your teeth.
 We then begin the whitening procedure by applying a prescription-strength gel to the tooth's surface.

 At Home Whitening